openedx/edx-documentation/en_us/install_operations/source/configuration/tpa/eliminating_pii.rst

 information (PII) about learners during third-party authentication.
 Your identity provider (IdP) service can send only non-personal identifiers to create edX site user profiles for learners.
-If you configure third-party authentication in this way, the edX site never holds any PII for your learners.
+If you configure third-party authentication in this way, the edX site never receives PII from your institution.

 After you have configured third-party authentication at an edX site, the edX site log in page displays a link to your IdP service.
-Learners follow that link, log in using their authentication credentials for your institution, and the IdP directs them back to the edX log in page, along with an authentication token containing information about the learner.
+Learners follow that link, log in using their authentication credentials for your institution, and the IdP directs them back to the edX log in page, along with an authentication token (a SAML attribute assertion statement) containing information about the learner.

 The IdP authentication token includes an identifying string for a learner.
 This identifier serves as a link between the personal identifying information that